dotnet-foundation/wg-membership/member-profiles.md

 - .NET (C# / F# / Q# / Unity etc.) centered meetup
 - Other tech events virtual and in person.

-### What are their contributions?
+### What is their involvement?

-They are contributing to building a great community and providing opportunities for knowledge sharing.
+They are helping to build a great communities and providing opportunities for knowledge sharing.
 They run or organize these events on an individual basis or part of a group.

 ### Which groups would be of interest?